STAGE 2 MEDITATION - WATER

 BREATHING & MEDITATION PRACTICES OF STAGE 2

 Those who have completed Stage 1 know by now that calm focused-connected breathing is the steady, concentrated, internal focus of our attention which temporarily suspends the distracting chattering of the ego-mind and the desires or urges of the body with an increasing and effortless proficiency.
-The Stage 2 process begins by preparing the psychic energies from the 3 lower chakras, which converge in the solar plexus, for purification and transformation creating internal stability.
+The proficiency in focused-breathing gained in Stage 1 is vitally important to success in Stage 2.
+The Stage 2 process begins by preparing the “watery” psychic energies of the 3 lower chakras, which converge in the solar plexus, for purification and transformation creating internal stability.
 In Mark 2:22, Jesus uses a parable which describes the transformation of the psychic energies when he states, “No one puts new wine in old wineskin.”
 These transformed psychic energies are the new wine.

-The lower psychic energies are usually discharged and dissipated into the world through our daily activities, such as: worry, anxiety, unconscious habitual behaviors, semi-rational mind-chatter, excessive sex, self-indulgence, and clinging to personal attachments.
-Stage 2 meditation first works on purifying these energies and preventing these energies from being dispersed so they can be focused internally upon the issues and errant behaviors we must transform.
-In the transformational process each issue that is resolved brings new insight, increased physical energy, and conscious stability.
-In other words, this purified energy is the new wine and the purified body (Stage 1) and consciousness is our new wineskin.
+The lower psychic energies are usually discharged, dissipated and lost into the world through our daily activities and unstable emotions, such as: worry, anxiety, unconscious habitual behaviors, non-stop mind-chatter, excessive or deviant sex or inappropriate sexual thoughts, self-indulgent habits, and clinging to personal attachments.
+Stage 2 meditation first works on purifying and securing these energies and then preventing these energies from being dispersed.
+The result is that the rejuvenated power can be focused internally upon the issues and errant behaviors we must neutralize or transform.
+In the transformational process each issue that is resolved brings new insight, increased vital energy, and conscious stability.
+In other words, this purified energy is the new wine and the purified body/body-consciousness (Stage 1) is our new wineskin.

 Stage 2 Meditation requires that practioners be skilled in Stage 1 breathing techniques and be able to maintain a focused mind for a prolonged period of time.
-The errant behavior of the shadow and the ego-persona keeps one’s attention constantly focused on the external disturbances, illusions of the world, inner turmoil, and unsatisfied desires which are felt in the solar plexus.
-The work on this level focuses on transforming these energies, allowing for the real, unblemished human self to emerge.
+The errant behavior of the shadow, the ego-persona and its mind-chatter keeps one’s attention constantly focused on the external disturbances, illusions of the world, inner turmoil, and unsatisfied desires which are felt in the solar plexus below the diaphragm.
+The work on this level focuses on subduing and disengaging from the ego-mind so as to transform these psychic energies, allowing for the real, unblemished conscious self to emerge.
 The diagram below is from a meditation book of the 1600’s and republished as The Secret of the Golden Flower by Richard Wilhelm and Carl Jung that illustrates the work in the solar plexus which has been explained in this paper – albeit a different and updated explanation, but the same reality.

 Important Note: For those who are using this meditation system for personal transformation and spiritual growth, Stage 1 meditation must be completed before beginning Stage 2.
-Physical transformation and purification must be accomplished before beginning the transformation of the lower psychic and shadow.
+Only when the primal forces of the body have been properly subdued can one become conscious of the lower psychic energies.

 ~ Step 1: Breathe – focused, connected breathing as explained in Stage 1 and Just Breathe.
 As explained in focused-breathing, begin by breathing in from the navel.
-This breathing movement should mimic diaphragmatic breathing where the diaphragm pushes downward filling the belly until the breath is full.
-As it approaches fullness, you will feel the breath-energy moving up the spine to the top of the head.
-As vital-energy showers down the torso through the vagus nerve for the next breath, allow for all bodily weakness, pain, and negative feelings to dissipate into the universe with this out-breath.
+This breathing movement should mimic diaphragmatic breathing where the lungs push the diaphragm downward; keep the stomach muscles tight, and fill the belly until the breath is full.
+As it approaches fullness, you will feel the breath-energy moving up the central channel of the body touching each chakra as it moves to the top of the head (keep the chakras in a vertical alignment).
+The vital-energy will shower down the front of the torso through the vagus nerve for the next breath, allow for all bodily weakness, pain, and negative feelings to dissipate into the universe with this out-breath.
 Practice smooth, rhythmic, slow and long breaths until relaxed.
 Be very relaxed during this meditation.
 Let the heart slow the breath and let the breath slow the heart so breathing cannot be heard.

-~ Step 2: When breathing is relaxed, focus the attention in the solar plexus with the intention of identifying and transforming personal issues.
+~ Step 2: When breathing has achieved a relaxed circulation, focus the attention around the solar plexus with the intention of identifying and transforming personal issues.
 These shadow issues are slowly, carefully, and incrementally revealed relative to their painfulness and/or their darkness.
 When the psychic energies of feeling/desire are calm, the part of your psyche which needs the most attention (healing light) will present itself.
-Deal with these issues calmly one at a time.
+Deal with these issues calmly one at a time by infusing them with light.
 Be strong and steady gradually owning and eliminating all the errors, sins, misdeeds, excessive behaviors, dark thoughts, and emotions.
 Fill these unconscious fragments with light and fully own them; to know them is to heal them; and let these fragments begin to integrate with your spiritual Self.
 Healing in the solar plexus area restores personal integrity, confidence and self-esteem as this is the center of our human spirit, personal power, and the self-image.

-For those who are beginning this exercise for the first time, understand that in the beginning this work will stir up all the things that have been repressed throughout one’s life.
+NOTE: For those working with the shadow-self, understand that in the beginning this work will stir up all the things that have been repressed throughout one’s life.
 Anger, resentments, disappointments, and regrets will surface (one at a time), but this is what has to happen in order to heal our personal issues and pain.
 Deal with each issue as it presents itself.
 As long as you feel stable and centered, continue doing this until you become clear within.
 Eventually, you will feel personal empowerment, self-discipline, and internal stability radiating from your solar plexus center; this is the new being in the place of power (diagram above).
 This work usually takes months to complete so be patient.
-As you near completion, the “psychic waters will turn to vapor” and “pass through the diaphragm”; this is when the Sacred Heart will begin to open (Stage 3).

 THE ROSY HEART